Jacarte/trust_video/README.md

 Our approach is to tackle, yet undiscovered, potential vulnerabilities, by providing several WebAssembly variants given a program source code.
 We created a tool, that replaces equivalent code in different parts of the original program.
+The generated programs are different and provide functionally equivalence.

-Going back to how the Web works, every client that ask for a WebAssembly program to the servers, we can serve a different variant each time.
+Going back to how the Web works, every client that ask for a WebAssembly program, we serve a different variant each time.
 This is the goal of our approach.
 To provide software diversiy to the web through WebAssembly.